bichengdong/Alien_cultivated_plants_in_China/README.md

 # Alien_cultivated_plants_in_China

-The raw data required for the analyses in the paper submitted to Ecography.
+The raw data required for the analyses in the paper submitted to Diversity and Distributions.